 Room & Board

-Pursuant to Iowa Code Section 356.7 (Subsection1) the Shelby County Jail charges sentence inmates Room & Board.
+Pursuant to Iowa Code Section 356.7 (Subsection1) the Shelby County Jail charges sentence inmates Room & Board if deemed eligible to pay from District Court.
 The fee setup is as follows:

 - Sentenced Inmates serving straight time ($30.00 Daily Rate)